openmeterio/openmeter/examples/export-stripe-node/README.md

 STRIPE_KEY=sk_test_... npm run setup
 ```

-This will create product, price, customer and subscription entities in your Stripe test account and print out the links to the them:
+This will create product, price, customer and subscription entities in your Stripe test account and print out the links to them:

 ```text
 Stripe product created: https://dashboard.stripe.com/test/products/prod_xxx